Podlaskie Voivodeship: Economy

-The Gross domestic product (GDP) of the province was around 11 billion euros in 2018, accounting for 2.2% of Polish economic output.
+The Gross domestic product (GDP) of the voivodeship was around 11 billion euros in 2018, accounting for 2.2% of Polish economic output.
 GDP per capita adjusted for purchasing power was €15,200 or 50% of the EU average in the same year.
 The GDP per employee was 57% of the EU average.
-Podlaskie Voivodeship is the province with the 5th lowest GDP per capita in Poland.
+Podlaskie Voivodeship is the 12th voivodeship in terms of GDP per capita in Poland.

 The following are general economic indicators for Podlaskie Voivodeship: